Ninjonik/Ninjonik/README.md

 ## :sassy_man:  About Me
 - :student: I like travelling, experiencing and learning new things about the world around me.
-- :mortar_board: Currently studying at [Charles University, Prague](https://cuni.cz/UKEN-1.html)
+- :mortar_board: Currently studying Computer Science at [Charles University, Prague](https://cuni.cz/UKEN-1.html)

 <br>